 FieldVector fv = cachedFieldVectors.get(i);

 This optimization is correct.
-It is also only correct if you understand one thing.
-When a batch reloads from disk, you get a new VectorSchemaRoot with new FieldVector references.
+It is also only correct if you understand one thing: when a batch reloads from disk, you get a new VectorSchemaRoot with new FieldVector references.
 The old cached list points at the previous batch’s vectors.
 Update the root without updating the cache and you silently read from the wrong batch.

 if (loadedBatchChanged) {